mlushpenko/katacoda/2/step1.md

 **Usage: ansible-playbook playbook.yml**

-We will start with ad-hoc mode.
+We will start with the ad-hoc mode.